PHOENIX WARS

 With a limited missile supply, learning the locations of reload pads is critical.

-Fighting near reload pads gives you the chance to either replenish missiles mid-battle or at the end, making these areas far more contested than open sections of the arena that are better suited for pure duel-like play.
+Fighting near reload pads gives you the chance to replenish missiles mid-battle or at the end, making these areas far more contested than the open sections of the arena better suited to pure duel-like play.

 Air Boost Module